 On October 25th, I’ll be talking at t2.fi infosec conference in Helsinki.
 In this blog, I’ll tell what to expect in my Abusing Azure Active Directory: Who would you like to be today? presentation.

 I was honoured to hear that I was accepted to present my AADInternals toolkit at the most respected information security event in the world: Black Hat USA 2019.
 This is clearly one of my greatest professional achievements so far!
 In this blog, I’ll briefly introduce what to expect in my demo at Black Hat Arsenal.

 Identity federation is regarded as the most secure way to authenticate users to Azure AD.
 In this blog, I’ll deep-dive to identity federation implementation of Azure AD and point out some serious security issues.

 Microsoft (finally!) announced in April 2019 the support for 8-256 character passwords in Azure AD/Office 365.
 This limit does not apply to users whose passwords are synced from the on-prem Active Directory (or for federated users).
 In this blog, I tell how to set insanely long passwords (64K+) also for cloud-only users!

-This Monday Azure AD MFA was down over 12 hours preventing users from logging in to Office 365.
+On November 2018 Azure AD MFA was down over 12 hours preventing users from logging in to Office 365.
+Same happened in October 2019 in US data centers.
 As MFA is usually mandatory for administrators by company policy, they couldn’t log in either.
 In this blog, I’ll show how to create a backdoor to Azure AD so you can log in and bypass MFA.

 For the last couple months I’ve used most of my free time on studying and hacking Azure AD admin APIs.
 As a result, I’m finally publishing the first (beta) version of the AADInternals PowerShell module.